How to make White Chocolate Cinnamon Biscuits?

 It’s important that you let these biscuits cool before you glaze.
 It’s hard to resist sneaking a taste of the warm biscuits, but trust me, it’s worth the wait!
 Once the biscuits are cool, drizzle a mixture of heavy cream and powdered sugar on top.
 Then get ready to devour!

 One bite and these Biscuits will knock your socks off!
 The cinnamon and white chocolate pair so well together, while the biscuit itself is soft and full of flavor.
-So the next time you’re wanting to get busy in the kitchen, try out these Biscuits!
+So the next time you will want to get busy in the kitchen, try out these Biscuits!
 I guarantee you’ll love them just as much as me!

 White Chocolate Cinnamon Biscuits